MrSachinGoyal/Change-Data-Capture-CDC-Sales-Data-Processing/README.md

 # Change-Data-Capture-CDC-Sales-Data-Processing

 ## Overview
-This project aims to capture real-time data changes (insert, update, delete) in sales transactions, process, and prepare it for ad-hoc analysis.
+This project aims to capture and process real-time data changes (insert, update, delete) in sales transactions data and prepare it for ad-hoc analysis.

 ## Architecture